AA-CubeSat-Team/decoding/README.md

 ## Demodulation
 The demodulation code should automatically detect the appropriate gains to distinguish between 0's and 1's.
 If not, please submit an issue including the IQ recording.
 ## Decoding
 The 1's and 0's are automatically decoded and the telemetry values are saved in a struct called telemetry.mat.
+The decoding process includes de-interleaving, and converting bytes into single and double precision floats and integers.
+More information about this can be found at aact.space.
+## Submitting Data
 Please email this data to aact@uw.edu, with your latitude, longitude, and altitude.
 We really appreciate your help in getting extra data from SOC-i!